invictus-integration/docs-ifa/dashboard/alerting.md

 ## Add Alert Rule

-First you need to choose a flow from the left panel which you want to see the rules.
-Then click on the 3 dots next to it and choose the Edit Flow.
+To Add a rule, start by editing a flow.

 ![alerting](../images/dashboard/alerting1.JPG)

-As soon as the Edit Flow modal pop up opens, you can see that there is a new tab "Alerting".
-Click on it.
+As soon as the Edit Flow modal pop up opens, go to the "**Alerting**" tab

 ![alerting](../images/dashboard/alerting2.JPG)